Last Updated on September 7, 2023 by Rebecca Lake

 6. Change your money habits

-If you really want to pay down debt when living paycheck to paycheck, you’ll need to think about the money habits that are hurting or helping you.
+If you’re committed to paying down debt when living paycheck to paycheck, you’ll need to think about the money habits that are hurting or helping you.

 When money is tight, every choice you make about how to spend it matters.
 And it’s not even big things that can do you in.
 Sometimes, it’s the smaller things that keep you from getting ahead, like: